-The sunbeam snake lives in rice paddies in Asia.
+The sunbeam snake lives in rice paddies in Asia, which means any southeast Asian country like Thailand, Laos, Cambodia, the Philippines, and more.
 This means a humid environment with a lot of moisture in the soil and many places to hide.
 This snake loves to burrow and spends much of its time underground.

 In order to mimic this natural environment, you will need to provide a hot and humid habitat, with plenty of substrate for burrowing.
 The substrate should not only be good for digging, but also hold moisture well, since the dirt in rice paddies is always wet.

 Keep humidity levels in the enclosure between 80% and 100%.
 You will almost certainly have to use a mister or fogger to keep humidity levels high.
 Read Reptile Fogger Vs. Mister to find out which is better for your needs.